WarrenMu/image-meta/README.md

-Apologies for the confusion.
-Here's the updated code in the raw format for the README.md file:

-markdown
-Copy code
 # Image Processing and Metadata Analysis

 This repository contains a Python script that allows you to download an image from a URL, display its metadata, and check for malicious metadata.
 It utilizes the following libraries: